padrinobook/padrinobook/chapters/creating_the_application.md

 - `JobVacancy::App.controller :page` - Define the namespace *page* for our JobVacancy app.
 Typically, the controller name will also be part of the route.
 - `do ... end` - This expression defines a block in Ruby.
 Think of it as a method without a name, also called anonymous functions, which is passed to another function as an argument.
-- `get :about, :map => '/about'` - The HTTP command *get* starts the declaration of the route followed by the *about* action (in the form of a Ruby symbol[^symbol]), and is finally mapped to the explicit URL */about*.
+- `get :about, :map => '/about'` - The HTTP command *get* starts the declaration of the route followed by the *about* action (as a symbol[^symbol]), and is finally mapped to the explicit URL */about*.
 When you start your server with `bundle exec padrino s` and visit the URL <http://localhost:3000/about>, you can see the rendered output of this request.
 - `render :erb, 'about'` - This action tells us that we want to render the *erb* file *about* for the corresponding controller which is `page` in our case.
 This file is actually located at `app/views/page/about.erb` file.
-Normally the views are placed under *app/views/<controller-name>/<action-name>.<ending>*  Instead of using an ERB templates, you could also use `:haml`, or another template language.
-If you are lazy, you can leave the option for the rendering option completely out and leave the matching completely for Padrino.
+Normally the views are placed under `app/views/<controller-name>/<action-name>.<ending>`.
+Instead of using an ERB templates, you could also use `:haml`, or another [template engine](https://www.ruby-toolbox.com/categories/template_engines).
+You can even completely drop the rendering option and leave the matching completely for Padrino.

 [^symbol]: Unlike strings, symbols of the same name are initialized and exist in memory only once during a session of ruby.
 This makes your programs more efficient.

-To see what routes you have defined for your app, call `padrino rake routes`:
+Call the following command to see all defined routes for your application:

 ```sh